-As part of its end of financial year reporting duties, Kangaroo Island Plantation Timbers has sought a revaluation of its standing timber.
+As part of its end of financial year reporting duties, Kangaroo Island Plantation Timbers has revalued its standing timber.

 The company owns 86 per cent of the plantation timber on Kangaroo Island – pine and bluegum – the majority of which is ready for harvest.